About this release

 System shortcuts to VDA in full screen mode

 Starting with the 2309 version, Citrix Workspace app on ChromeOS devices support passing system shortcuts to the VDA (remote desktop session) in full screen mode.
-However, it doesn’t take effect on client OS.
+However, it doesn’t take effect on the client OS.

 Another example, Alt+[ is used to dock a ChromeOS window on the left, but the same shortcut doesn’t take any effect on the Windows VDA.
 Some applications might use such shortcuts for a specific function for example, Alt+[ is used by some Barcode Scanner as a prefix.